top of page

 • The purchase is made using a device with a Georgian IP address.

-• The purchase uses a phone number with a Georgian country code.
+• The purchase involves a phone number with a Georgian country code.an country code.

-• Reporting: Quarterly VAT reports are typically due on the 20th of the month following the reporting period.
+• Reporting: Quarterly VAT reports are typically due by the 20th of the month following the reporting period.

 • Payment: VAT payments are generally due by the end of the month following the reporting period.